Music & DramaLinks in this section

 There is a team of peripatetic teachers who, together with the full time members of the department, offer lessons in all instruments from the violin to bagpipes.
-Boys receive one thirty-five minute lesson per week; these are arranged on a rotational basis and core academic subject lessons are not missed.
+Boys receive one thirty-five minute lesson per week; these are arranged on a rotational basis.
 The ethos within the department is to foster a love and enjoyment of music making.
 However, boys also take both Associated Board and Trinity Guildhall exams as well as music awards to public schools.
 The choirs, school band and string group meet every week and there are formal and informal concerts every term where boys are encouraged to perform both individually and in groups.

 Drama at Ludgrove has a high profile and we regard it as an integral part of school life.
 Quite apart from educational and enjoyment factors, it is well known that acting is a great boost to overall confidence in young people.

 The school’s new Performing Arts Centre gives the boys a wonderful space in which to perform.
 Almost every boy will be on the Ludgrove stage at least once a year.
 For those more interested in the production side, there are opportunities to become involved in backstage, technical and set design.